Zzzzpw/EE206A_Tesla_Project/README.md

 The task is to realize V2V communication on safety driving, advised by Tesla.

 Group Member:
-  Mengyan Wang
+  Mengyan Wang,
-  Yiran Cong
+  Yiran Cong,
-  Chris Li
+  Chris Li,
   Pengwei Zang